 Intense: Describes a wine with strong, concentrated flavors and aromas.

-International Style: A winemaking approach characterized by producing wines with ripe fruit flavors, high alcohol, and noticeable oak influence, often associated with New World wine regions.
+International Style: A winemaking approach characterized by ripe fruit flavors, high alcohol, and noticeable oak influence.

 Irrigation: The process of supplying water to grapevines in vineyards when natural rainfall is insufficient, helping to regulate vine growth and grape development.